Mathematics

 MATH 512.
 Modern Analysis I. 3 Credits.

-Algebras and ó - algebras, Borel sets, measures, measurable sets and Lebesgue measure, non-measurable sets, measurable functions, the definition and basic properties of the Lebesgue integral, Fatou's lemma, the monotone convergence theorem, and Lebesgue's dominated convergence theorem.
+Algebras and sigma - algebras, Borel sets, measures, measurable sets and Lebesgue measure, non-measurable sets, measurable functions, the definition and basic properties of the Lebesgue integral, Fatou's lemma, the monotone convergence theorem, and Lebesgue's dominated convergence theorem.
 Prerequisite: MATH 432.
+On demand.

 MATH 513.
 Modern Analysis II.
 3 Credits.